How to Carry Your Baby and Prevent Flat Head Syndrome

 Here are seven of the best ways to carry your baby:

-1. On your hip – rest your baby on your hip, facing inwards.
-Alternate sides each time you pick her up.
+1. On your hip – rest your baby on your hip, facing inwards so the back of their head isn’t pressed against anything.
+Alternate sides each time you pick her up to make sure you’re varying your baby’s posture.

-2. Over your shoulder – carry your baby over your shoulder, gently supporting the head in a centered position.
+2. Over your shoulder – carry your baby over your shoulder, gently supporting the head in a centred position.
 Again, don’t forget to alternate sides.
+This position allows you to carry your baby without applying pressure to the back of their head and lets them see what’s going on around them.

-4. Sleeping tiger – carry your baby belly-down on your forearm, like a sleeping tiger.
+4. Sleeping tiger – carry your baby belly-down on your forearm, like a sleeping tiger to let them rest on their tummy in a safe capacity without having pressure applied to the back of their head.

-6. Aeroplanes – as your baby’s core muscles become stronger, reward him by playing aeroplanes (pictured, right).
+6. Aeroplanes – as your baby’s core muscles become stronger, reward him by playing aeroplanes.

 You should start carrying your baby in these positions from an early age.
 Once infants reach four to five months, there’s a limit to what can be achieved in this way and further intervention may be required if a deformity is still present.